TallerThanShort/encyclopedia/chars/README.md

 ## The Battle Angel's
 The Battle Angel's were CKS4's pride and joy.
 His master project.

-Designed to replicate near 100% the same abilities as ths fallen Suhч they represent, the Battle Angel's are CKS4's modern adaptation of a Suhч.
+Designed to replicate near 100% the same abilities as ths fallen Suhч they represent, the Battle Angel's are CKS4's modern adaptation of an F-Model Suhч.

 They were created prior to [The Pact], and are therefore not affected by the [Rebirth Clause].